Maximum Perimeter

 The problem is to find the rectangle with the largest perimeter.

 This looks like a calculus problem, except in grade 12 it is typically the area of the rectangle that is maximized.
-In replacing area with perimeter, we bring this problem into the grade 10 domain.
-We think that is a good problem because right way the students are faced with the task of find a good parameter to work with.
+In replacing area with perimeter, we bring this problem into the grade 11 domain.

-The formula for the perimeters of the different rectangles turns out to be a quadratic function, So now the students have two different but closely related parabolas to work with.
+The first question for the students is to find a good parameter to label the different rectangles.
+Then the perimeter formula turns out to be a quadratic function of that label.
+So now the students have two different but closely related parabolas to work with.
 Interesting.

-We’d like this to be a grade 10 problem in our new vision of grade 10 but currently it fits the grade 11 curriculum.
+We’d like this to be a grade 10 problem––in our new vision of grade 10, students should be working more with the quadratic formula.
+But currently in Ontario, this problem fits the grade 11 curriculum.

 Curriculum Expectations